Quickstart: Create a virtual network using PowerShell

 |Click the Cloud Shell button on the menu in the upper right of the Azure portal.|

-Before you can create a virtual network, you must create a resource group to contain the virtual network.
-Create a resource group with New-AzureRmResourceGroup.
-The following example creates a resource group named myResourceGroup in the eastus location.
+Before you can create a virtual network, you have to create a resource group to host the virtual network.
+Create a resource group with New-AzResourceGroup.
+This example creates a resource group named myResourceGroup in the eastus location:

-Create a virtual network with New-AzureRmVirtualNetwork.
-The following example creates a default virtual network named myVirtualNetwork in the EastUS location:
+Create a virtual network with New-AzVirtualNetwork.
+This example creates a default virtual network named myVirtualNetwork in the EastUS location:

-$virtualNetwork = New-AzureRmVirtualNetwork ` -ResourceGroupName myResourceGroup ` -Location EastUS ` -Name myVirtualNetwork ` -AddressPrefix 10.0.0.0/16
+$virtualNetwork = New-AzVirtualNetwork ` -ResourceGroupName myResourceGroup ` -Location EastUS ` -Name myVirtualNetwork ` -AddressPrefix 10.0.0.0/16

-Azure resources are deployed to a subnet within a virtual network, so you need to create a subnet.
-Create a subnet configuration with New-AzureRmVirtualNetworkSubnetConfig.
+Azure deploys resources to a subnet within a virtual network, so you need to create a subnet.
+Create a subnet configuration named default with Add-AzVirtualNetworkSubnetConfig:

-Write the subnet configuration to the virtual network with Set-AzureRmVirtualNetwork, which creates the subnet within the virtual network:
+You can write the subnet configuration to the virtual network with Set-AzVirtualNetwork.
+This command creates the subnet:

 Create virtual machines